Reviews You Can Rely On

 Our Verdict

-While the SKIL CR540601 is not a high-end saw, it is still one of our favorite cordless circular saws at its price point.
+While the SKIL CR540601 is not a high-end saw, it is still one of our favorite cordless circular saws at this price point.
 This 6 1/2" saw will make all but the toughest cuts without much difficulty.
 It also has unique sightlines that are accurate and easy for novices to line up.
-As an added perk, the SKIL has a remarkably long battery life, especially so considering its modest cost.
+As an added perk, the SKIL has a remarkably long battery life, especially considering its modest cost.
 All in all, this saw is an excellent option for skilled users with moderate applications in mind or those new to power tools looking to get a quality saw but not the top of the line.

 REASONS TO BUY